HaikuArchives/DocumentViewer/README.md

 <img src="DocumentViewerScreenshot.png" height="360" width="480">

 ## Features include:
-  * Print document
+  * Printing
-  * View panel
+  * A view panel
-  * Zooming in or out
+  * Zooming in and out
   * Fitting the page length or width
-  * Shows thumbnail
+  * Thumbnails
-  * Find text
+  * Text search
-  * Home panel giving access to other features
+  * A home panel giving access to more features
   * Offline user documentation